Codecademy/docs/content/numpy/concepts/built-in-functions/terms/inv/inv.md

   - 'paths/data-science'
 ---

-The **.inv()** function works with *"square" matrices* and returns an inverted version of those.
+The **`.inv()`** function inverts a given matrix and returns the inverted matrix.
+If the inversion fails or the given matrix is not a square matrix, then it raises an `LinAlgError`.

-Some use cases in statistical analysis are in : Linear Regression, Multivariate Analysis, Bayesian Statistics and many more..
+Some of its use cases in the field of statistical analysis include:

+- Linear Regression
+- Multivariate Analysis
+- Bayesian Statistics

 ## Syntax